-21 Web Directories That Still Have Value in 2019
+21 Web Directories That Still Have Value

 Beyond a business listing, YP stays relevant by offering coupons, providing listings for a large variety of industries, and regularly posting blog content to drive internal link equity back toward their directory pages.

 Plus, this site converts.
 When people go to YP.com, they’re looking for contact info.
-60 million people visit YP.com every month, 91 percent of whom contact a business within 24 hours.
+60 million people visit YP.com every month, 91% of whom contact a business within 24 hours.

 11. Chamber of Commerce